-There is the option of buying an Ooni infrared thermometer if you want to be 100 per cent sure of when it's up to temperature, but although this might be a good gadget to have, I don't feel it's essential for you to enjoy cooking pizzas in the oven.
+There is the option of buying an Ooni infrared thermometer if you want to be 100 per cent sure of when it's up to the correct pizza oven temperature, but although this might be a good gadget to have, I don't feel it's essential for you to enjoy cooking pizzas in the oven.
 After a couple of times using the oven, I was able to have a good idea of when it was hot enough.

-Cooking pizza in the Ooni Fyra pizza oven
+Cooking pizza in the Ooni Fyra

 With this done, the following evening we were ready to get cooking!
 My husband made a big batch of pizza dough and we turned our garden table into a pizza making space.
 We've regularly made our own pizzas before (although we usually have to cook them in indoors in our main oven), so we know that the best trick is to keep the base nice and thin and not overload the pizza with toppings if you want to get that lovely crispy finish.